-If you can’t handle the iPadOS 14.1 update’s performance on your iPad you can downgrade its software in an attempt to improve performance.
-Apple is currently signing iPadOS 14.0.1.
+If you can’t handle the iPadOS 14.1 update’s performance on your iPad, note that you can no longer downgrade its software in an attempt to improve performance.
+Apple has stopped signing iPadOS 14.0.1.

-You can’t move back to anything older than iPadOS 14.0.1.
-So those of you jumping up from iPadOS 14.0 and iPadOS 13.7 and below need to feel confident about the move to iPadOS 14.
+You can’t move back to anything older than iPadOS 14.0.1 either.
+So those of you jumping up from iPadOS 14.0.1, iPadOS 14.0 and iPadOS 13 should be careful moving to iPadOS 14.1.
 Once you make the move, there’s no going back.

 - 12.9-inch edge-to-edge Liquid Retina display with ProMotion, True Tone, and P3 wide color

 - A12Z Bionic chip with Neural Engine

 - 12MP Wide camera, 10MP Ultra Wide camera, and LiDAR Scanner